SSO Implementation for Confluence via Keycloak: Complete Oauth OpenID Connect Guide

 • Add Custom Parameters: Allows the inclusion of extra parameters in the authentication request.

-• saml oauth and openid connect, sso oauth 2.0, OAuth / OpenID Single Sign On (SSO) into Jira , provision for on-the-fly group mapping
+• saml oauth and openid connect, sso oauth 2.0, OAuth / OpenID Single Sign On (SSO) into Confluence , provision for on-the-fly group mapping

 Step 6: SSO Setting

-The settings in the SSO Settings tab define the user experience for Single Sign On.
+The configurations within the SSO Settings tab are pivotal in shaping the user experience for Single Sign-On.

-SAML SSO for jira using Okta Identity Provider, Okta SSO Login, 6.1 Sign In Settings
+SAML SSO for Confluence using Okta Identity Provider, Okta SSO Login, 6.1 Sign In Settings

 • You can use Domain Restriction to allow login for specific user domains and configure multiple allowed domains (semicolon-separated).

-• oauth authentication, single sign on login, OAuth / OpenID Single Sign On (SSO) into Jira , provision for configuring sign-in settings in the plugin
+• oauth authentication, single sign on login, OAuth / OpenID Single Sign On (SSO) into Confluence , provision for configuring sign-in settings in the plugin

-SAML SSO for jira using Okta Identity Provider, Okta SSO Login, 6.2 Redirection Rules
+SAML SSO for Confluence using Okta Identity Provider, Okta SSO Login, 6.2 Redirection Rules

-SAML SSO for jira using Okta Identity Provider, Okta SSO Login, 6.3 Session Management
+SAML SSO for Confluence using Okta Identity Provider, Okta SSO Login, 6.3 Session Management

 • Enable User Session Management option to set Remember Me-Cookie to keep users logged in until they are explicitly logged out.

-SAML SSO for jira using Okta Identity Provider, Okta SSO Login, 6.4 Look and Feel
+SAML SSO for Confluence using Okta Identity Provider, Okta SSO Login, 6.4 Look and Feel

 These settings will allow you to change the look and feel of the login page and error message.
 To access these settings click on the Look and Feel tab from the left sidebar.